 - You can see whichever clinician (psychologist or social worker) you want, even if there is a specific clinician’s name on the referral letter, as long as the clinician is registered to provide services under Medicare.

-- At this stage, the additional sessions will be available until the 30th of June 2022.
+- At this stage, the additional sessions will be available until the 31st December 2022.

 - Telehealth currently remains available under Medicare and provides an opportunity to optimise health, safety and infection control under current COVID-19 conditions.
 Your treating clinician or our clinic staff will update you if there are any changes to Telehealth availability in the future.

 - You may wish to take this information sheet to your next appointment with your GP when you are requesting a new referral / re-referral.

 For further information, please feel free to contact our clinic.
 We will be happy to help you with any queries.